Sarah Lawrence sex cult leader Larry Ray found guilty on all charges

 “When his victims were completely subdued, when they were under his control, he committed crimes to get them to pay – extortion, forced labor, sex trafficking, obstruction of justice, financial crimes,” Ms Bracewell explained.

-The defense, meanwhile, argued that some of the abuses were simply made up.
+The defence, meanwhile, argued that some of the abuses were simply made up.

 “There was no assault in the Gregory Hotel,” attorney Marne Lenox said of the plastic bags incident.
 “It never happened.”